-Lazy loading is enabled on your Shogun pages by default, you can read up more about what this implementation means, how this affects your pages and what you can do to take full advantage of this feature.
+Lazy loading is enabled on your Shogun pages by default, you can read up more about what this implementation means, how this affects your pages, and what you can do to take full advantage of this feature.

 What is lazy loading?

 Lazy loading is the deferring of the loading of images until the image comes into view on the page.
-This means that not all images are loaded when the page loaded, so less resources are loaded at the same time.
+This means that not all images are loaded when the page is loaded, so fewer resources are loaded at the same time.
 Only images that are within the first 700px of the page are loaded on the page load time, the rest will benefit from the lazy load feature.